wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_z_validateaddress.md

 ---
-title: zec:z_validateaddress \[POST\]
+title: z_validateaddress - Zcash
-description: Return information about the given z address.
+description: Example code for the z_validateaddress json-rpc method. Сomplete guide on how to use z_validateaddress json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters